Kwarantined Krab: Temporary ban

-"Kwarantined Krab" was initially meant to air during 2020, but was pulled until April 29, 2022, due to the plot revolving around a pandemic, as the real-world COVID-19 pandemic was first detected near the end of 2019.
+"Kwarantined Krab" was originally planned to air on April 5, 2020 but was pulled until April 29, 2022, due to the plot revolving around a pandemic, as the real-world COVID-19 pandemic was first detected near the end of 2019.
 Due to this, it was not available to watch on Paramount+ (until 2023) with the other episodes, nor included in the show's Season 12 DVD set.
 However, it is available to purchase on iTunes and Amazon Prime.
 Regarding the pulling of the episode, as well as the third season episode, "Mid-Life Crustacean," Michelle Mehrtens at Screen Rant commented "Considering the fact that SpongeBob SquarePants is specifically geared toward children, it is understandable that Nickelodeon would be hesitant to keep these episodes in their digital rotation.
 At the same time, the show exists in a compelling televisual spectrum, one that balances between the consumption of children and adults."